devyanighildiyal/Pairs-Game/README.md

 <br />

-* Instructions for MATCH THE PAIR :
+a) Instructions for MATCH THE PAIR :

 1) This is a single player game where you will be provided with two 4*4 grids in which pair of 16 symbols are hidden.
 2) You will have to select a tile from grid 1 and find its matching tile in grid 2, for these you will enter the coordinates like 1a , 2b , 1c etc.